catedu/python-for-person-in-everybody/en/15-database.md

 ---

-1. SQLite actually does allow some flexibility in the type of data stored in a column, but we will keep our data types strict in this chapter so the concepts apply equally to other database systems such as MySQL.[↩](#fnref1)
+[^1]: SQLite actually does allow some flexibility in the type of data stored in a column, but we will keep our data types strict in this chapter so the concepts apply equally to other database systems such as MySQL.
-1. In general, when a sentence starts with "if all goes well" you will find that the code needs to use try/except.[↩](#fnref2)
+[^1]: In general, when a sentence starts with "if all goes well" you will find that the code needs to use try/except.